nyoungstudios/Photoshop-Resize-Scripts/README.md

 2. The resized photos will be saved as a copy in a subfolder called "Resize" with the width of the photo appended to the end of the original file name.

 ## ProTips:
-1. Set up a keyboard shortcut instead of clicking "File" -> "Scripts" -> "Browse" everytime you want to run your script.
-I have mine setup as "Ctrl + Alt + ."
+1. Set a keyboard shortcut instead of clicking "File" -> "Scripts" -> "Browse" everytime you want to run your script.
+For example, I set mine up as "Ctrl + Alt + ."